-Going indoors where it is air conditioned might be the first response.
+Going indoors where it is air-conditioned might be the first response.
 It is important to note that dogs do not have the same threshold as humans when it comes to being in the heat for long periods of time due to their fur.
 Making sure you bring your pets in before it becomes too much for them is key to avoiding any heat stroke incidents.

 If your pet has to stay outdoors, provide plenty of shade for them to take refuge in.
-Large box fans can provide a much needed breeze for really stifling days in the summer.
+Large box fans can provide a much-needed breeze for really stifling days in the summer.
 Make sure to provide lots of water that is refreshed throughout the day.

 Cooling jackets and mats are also great ways to combat the heat.
-The cooling jackets are commonly used for dogs that have to work or need a lot of outdoor exercise.
+The cooling jackets are commonly used for dogs that have to work or need a lot of outdoor exercises.
 The mats can be used for outdoor only dogs and for those that just like to lounge around.

 Do not leave pets in your car!!